EU-ECDC/PooledPrevalence/README.md

 the European Center for Disease Prevention and Control:
 <https://www.ecdc.europa.eu/sites/default/files/documents/Methodology-estimating-point-prevalence%20-SARS-CoV-2-infection-pooled-RT-PCR-testing.pdf>.

-\!\!DISCLAIMER: the Hierarchical Bayes method of estimation is still under development

 ## Installation

 You can install the released version of PooledPrevalence with: